 When I look at many of the traits listed in relation to people with ‘low self-esteem’, I see myself.
 I’m not greatly worried by that, because I don't see ‘low self-esteem’ as a problem.
 At least, not where I'm concerned.
 Obviously, if you have so-called 'low self-esteem' and it makes you unhappy, then that is a problem.
 But I don't believe that feelings of insignificance, a lack of confidence that people will appreciate your abilities, high sensitivity to criticism, obsessive perfectionism, or other characteristics of 'low self-esteem' are a cause for concern in themselves.
 In this piece I’m going to present an unusual take on self-esteem, explaining why I feel comfortable with my own characteristics, and why I'd never want to end up with so-called 'normal self-esteem'...

 Psychologists say that ‘low self-esteem’ is typically difficult if not impossible to surmount.
 If someone has the characteristics, then usually, they’ll never change.
 I wonder why that is?
 Well, maybe it’s because they’re right.
-Surely, if there was a shred of clear evidence to suggest that the picture seen by people with ‘low self-esteem’ was truly wrong, then they could easily be made to accept the fact.
+Surely, if there was a shred of clear evidence to suggest that the picture seen by people with ‘low self-esteem’ was truly wrong, then they could be persuaded to accept the fact.
 I want to try and illustrate why I believe that my own level of self-esteem (regarded by society as low) is accurate and not misguided, and why I believe supposedly ‘normal self-esteem’ is in truth typically unrealistic, over-inflated, prone to exploitation, and can actually be more of a burden than a benefit.

 I believe that people with ‘low self-esteem’ see themselves from the viewpoint of others.
 People with ‘normal self-esteem’, meanwhile, see themselves primarily from their own viewpoint, and in the majority of cases I don’t think that gives a reliable picture.
 Most people are regarded as insignificant.
 Maybe not by their families, or their boss when he or she wants them to fill in for an absence at a moment’s notice.
 But to the wider public, the typical citizen couldn’t matter less.
 In the light of this, is it really so strange for someone to regard themselves as insignificant?